JosephArmas/side-quest/README.md

 In collaboration with a team of 6, we developed *Utification*, a web application hosted on AWS that serves to promote awareness of litter, vandalism and abandoned items in California communities. *Utiﬁcation* utilizes Google Maps API to create visual maps of locations, fostering a cleaner environment.
-- Implemented a Microservices backend architecture comprised of 5 abstraction layers:
+- Implemented a Microservices backend architecture alongside the MVC pattern.
+The system comprised of 5 abstraction layers:
 Entry-Point Layer, Manager Layer, Services Layer, Data Access Layer, & Data Store
 - Served as a Team Lead and Scrum Master for the year long project , applying agile methodology to facilitate my group's workﬂow.